Kenneth Harvey MILLER 1/5/2020

 DECISION OF THE BOARD

-This decision has been issued following consideration of parole in accordance with the provisions of an epidemic management notice issued by the Government on 30 March 2020 and in accordance with section 13A of the Parole Act 2002.
-There has been a hearing conducted by a Panel Convenor and a Board Member.
-All of the usual material has been considered and there has been a teleconference discussion involving the Board, the Offender, Counsel and Case Management.
+- This decision has been issued following consideration of parole in accordance with the provisions of an epidemic management notice issued by the Government on 30 March 2020 and in accordance with section 13A of the Parole Act 2002.
+There has been a hearing conducted by a Panel Convenor and a Board member.
+All of the usual material has been considered and there has been a telephone discussion involving the Board, the offender, counsel and the Principal Corrections Officer.

 Sir Ron Young